 With the exception of a small number of Master’s degree programmes, German is the teaching language at FAU.
 Therefore, a good knowledge of German is an essential prerequisite to successfully completing a degree programme at our University.

-When university starts in winter semester 2020/21, it will not be the same as in previous years.
+Your start of the semester will not be the same as in previous years.
 The coronavirus pandemic and its consequences mean that starting university will be a rather different experience for you, our new first year students.
-One thing we can promise you, however, is that together we will make it possible for you to get off to the perfect start at university.
+One thing we can promise you, however, is that together we will make it possible for you to get off to a good start at university.
 FAU, its institutions, faculties and partners will still offer a wide range of services and introductory events to help you find your feet as you start out at university.